 The Approach: Another Way to Say It

-A New American Agenda will be developed for local, city, state and national applications.
+The Agenda for a New America will be developed for local, city, state, and national applications.